Josh-Webb/KeepItInYourPantry/README.md

 <img src="Pantry/Pantry/wwwroot/images/Screenshot (12).png">
 A user can create ingredients to be added to their pantry.
 <br />
 They will be stored and organized by their category.
-Only a user with the email 'joshwebb42@gmail.com' (my email ;)) can add new categories.
+Only a user with the email 'joshwebb42@gmail.com' can add new categories.
 <img src="Pantry/Pantry/wwwroot/images/Screenshot (13).png">
 <img src="Pantry/Pantry/wwwroot/images/Screenshot (25).png">
 <img src="Pantry/Pantry/wwwroot/images/Screenshot (26).png">